 IREDELL COUNTY, N.C. — A mother is now suing Iredell-Statesville Schools more than a year after police charged her son’s teacher with assault.

-In 2019, police reported that the teacher, Robin Johnson, put the 9-year-old in a trash can multiple times.
+In 2019, police reported that the teacher put the 9-year-old in a trash can multiple times.
 The 51-year-old was charged with two counts of misdemeanor assault on a handicapped person.

 At the time, deputies said they received a report from a therapist who had spoken with several students at Cloverleaf Elementary School.
 Multiple children had reported being picked up and put in a trash can or recycling bin.

-Investigators said the assaults happened during the 2017-2018 and 2018-2019 school years when Johnson was the teacher assigned to the exceptional classroom at Cloverleaf.
+Investigators said the assaults happened during the 2017-2018 and 2018-2019 school years when she was the teacher assigned to the exceptional classroom at Cloverleaf.

-According to deputies, the evidence showed Johnson put a student with disabilities in the trash can at least twice.
+According to deputies, the evidence showed the teacher put a student with disabilities in the trash can at least twice.

-According to the lawsuit, Johnson restrained 9-year-old Gage Andrews on several occasions and picked him up and placed him in the trash can.
+According to the lawsuit, the teacher restrained 9-year-old Gage Andrews on several occasions and picked him up and placed him in the trash can.
 When he tried to get out, she reportedly pushed him back in, saying, “if he acted like trash, [she] would treat him like trash.”

-It was also reported Johnson pushed Gage to the floor and restrained him, covering his mouth and nose so he couldn’t scream.
-Johnson told Gage’s mother she did this to stop him from disrupting other students in the hallway, according to the suit.
+It was also reported she pushed Gage to the floor and restrained him, covering his mouth and nose so he couldn’t scream.
+The teacher told Gage’s mother she did this to stop him from disrupting other students in the hallway, according to the suit.

 We first heard from Gage’s mother last October.
 The lawsuit Channel 9 uncovered this week lays out even more heartbreaking claims of abuse that our team asked the school district about.